testbefund/testbefund-generator/README.md

 You can easily set up your own Azure AD and your own application.
 To do so, please follow [Microsoft's Guide to Applications](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

+You will want to set the redirect URl to ``http://localhost:4200/login-successful``

 **IMPORTANT** When setting up the redirect URLs, make sure to select ``Web Application`` to be able to use the auth code flow!